6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 In general, hemangioma does not need any treatment.
 This is because the bumps or growth eventually subsides by the time a child reaches the age of 10.
 However, sometimes, external intervention may be needed to treat hemangioma.

 The treatment for hemangioma varies depending on the severity and type of the problem.
-Before considering any treatment plan, a doctor would first observe the growth over a period of time to study the growth to make sure it is not severe or life-threatening.
+Before considering any tumor treatment plan, a doctor would first observe the growth over a period of time to study the growth to make sure it is not severe or life-threatening.

 If the hemangioma is near the ears, nose, or other vital organs, the growth may be slowed down using anti-inflammatory medication, primarily steroids.